veyon/docs/admin/reference.rst

 Computer access control
 +++++++++++++++++++++++

-:index:`Data backend`
+:index:`User groups backend`
-	A data backend is required as a data base for access control.
+	A user group backend provides information on user groups and their members (users) required for access control.
 It provides users and groups as well as computers and rooms.
 Thereby you can choose between the standard backend and other plugin-specific backends such as LDAP.
-With a standard backend local users and groups as well as computers and rooms are loaded from the local configuration; see also section :ref:`ConfRoomsAndComputers`.
+With a standard backend local users and groups as well as computers and rooms are loaded from the local configuration; see also section :ref:`ConfLocationsAndComputers`.
 If an LDAP connection is used, you should select the backend *LDAP* here.

 Enable usage of domain groups
-    When using computer access control in combination with the :ref:`ConfRoomsAndComputers` backend only the local system groups are available per default.
+    When using computer access control in combination with the :ref:`ConfLocationsAndComputers` backend only the local system groups are available per default.
 By enabling this option all groups of the domain can be queried and used.
 This option is not enabled per default for performance reasons.
 In environments with a huge number of domain groups computer access control can take a long time.
 In such scenarios you should consider setting up the :ref:`LDAP/AD integration <LDAP>` and use the *LDAP* backend.

     **Default:** *disabled*